 Photo by Bayley Clark for Magical Guides

-Did you know the Tomorrowland Speedway is a .4 of a mile-long racetrack, that’s more than 2000-foot track inside Magic Kingdom, 2114 feet to be exact!
+Did you know the Tomorrowland Speedway is a .4 mile-long racetrack, that’s more than 2000 feet of tracks inside Magic Kingdom, 2114 feet if you want to be precise.
 You can also see the track when you are on Tomorrowland’s People Mover, so feel free to wave when you pass by.

 When is the Best Time to Ride the Tomorrowland Speedway?